hgibling/TeachingDossier/README.md

 - 2019-2021: **Visualizing Gene Pathways and Networks with Cytoscape** for MMG3003 Genomic Methodologies at the University of Toronto

 ### Curriculum Development
-- MMG3003 Genomic Methodologies
+- 2021-2022: **Introduction to Programming for Genetic Data Analysis** for eCampusOntario and the University of Toronto
+- 2019-2021: **MMG3003 Genomic Methodologies** at the University of Toronto
-- MMG1001 Foundational Genetics Approaches
+- 2020: **MMG1001 Foundational Genetics Approaches** at the University of Toronto
-- Let's Talk Science
+- 2014: **Tobacco Industry Denormalization** and **Daily Physical Activity** Let's Talk Science at the University of Guelph and Wellington-Dufferin-Guelph Public Health